CODE-XANA/SupperNanny/supernanny_interceptor/README.md

 ```
 → You can add logic to launch an xterm or other container within the same TTY via supernanny.

+### For the 01/06/2025 release, Landlock does not allow docker sandboxing.
+But the interceptor already intercepts docker commands for future updates of Landlock

 ---